Updated: Mar 20

 Engaging with males came naturally, but with females it was always tense and my understanding of women remained fuzzy.
 That is why almost all my friends were male.

-Upon finished my engineering I returned home to join our family business of manufacturing and supply of high quality steel products to the automotive industry.
+Upon completing my engineering studies I returned home to join our family business of manufacturing and supply of high quality steel products to the automotive industry.
 It was clear to see why we were succeeding.
 We were passionate about everything and most of that passion was directed at work and squabbling over work.

 Young and hot blooded, with money in the pocket and time to spare, every such young person is a recipe for trouble and I created my fair share.
 All the galavanting and fooling around created much excitement but it soon wore off.
 After some time I realised that I needed to settle down.